China at the Olympics: Early appearance and hiatus

 After the establishment of the People's Republic of China in 1949, PRC sent a delegation to the Olympic Games for the first time at the 1952 Summer Olympics in Helsinki, Finland.
 The Chinese delegation (including athletes and officials) consisted of 38 men and 2 women, including the men's football team, the men's basketball team, and one swimmer.
 Only the swimmer arrived in time to take part in the official competition, and the football team played two friendly matches.
 The Chinese stayed ten days in Helsinki and participated in the closing ceremony.
 The Republic of China's (ROC) team withdrew from the Games on July 17 in response to the IOC's decision to allow both PRC and ROC sportsmen and women to compete.
 This marked the beginning of the "two Chinas" conflict in the Olympic Movement, which resulted in the Chinese Olympic Committee's withdrawal from the IOC in August 1958.

 In the 1970s, China normalized her relations with the United States through Ping Pong Diplomacy, and established diplomatic relations with the United States on January 1, 1979.
 The normalization finally led to the Chinese Olympic Committee's return to the IOC on October 25, 1979.

+China boycotted the 1980 Olympic games in Moscow.

 Sports summary

 Till 2012, China won three-quarters of their gold medals (152 out of 201) and two-thirds of their medals (311 out of 473) in six sports: table tennis, badminton, diving, gymnastics, weightlifting, and shooting.

-China recently dominated the gold medals in three of them, table tennis, badminton and diving.
+China recently dominated the gold medals in table tennis, badminton and diving.
 China won all golds four times in table tennis and one time in badminton, and won three-quarters of all diving golds since 1992.

-The total dominance in table tennis and badminton also leads to negative consequences.
+The total dominance in table tennis and badminton has also lead to negative consequences.
 Due to the low participations among non-Asian countries, these two sports may lose their positions in the Summer Olympics just like baseball and softball did after 2008.

-While through the years, Chinese athletes got many breakthroughs in other sports that are traditionally China's weak sports.
+While through the years, Chinese athletes have made significant progress in sports in which China was less dominant.
 Among them, swimming is the potential one that may get into top five sports of China in the near future.